Gibson (guitar company): Since 2007

 In December 2017, the Gibson Guitar Factory building in downtown Memphis was sold to Somera Road, an investment company in New York.
 Two years later Gibson closed the Memphis factory and moved hollow-body production to Nashville.
 It also moved its Nashville headquarters to Cummins Station in 2019.

-Gibson also started shipping Murphy Lab guitars through its Murphy Lab Division of the Gibson Custom Shop in March 2021.
-The opening of this division was announced in December 2019.
+In 2019, Gibson founded the Murphy Lab, a division within the Custom Shop that specializes in creating aged replicas of classic Gibson guitar models.
+Led by luthier and guitar restoration expert Tom Murphy, the Murphy Lab released its first collection of guitars in March 2021.

+In 2021, Gibson announced that Lzzy Hale was being named the first female Gibson brand ambassador.

 Bankruptcy

 On May 1, 2018, the company filed for Chapter 11 bankruptcy protection.
 As part of its debt restructuring, the company closed and liquidated the unprofitable Gibson Innovations division, which was focused on selling audio equipment outside of the U.S., allowing Gibson to focus on its most profitable ventures, such as musical instruments.
 The production of Gibson and Epiphone branded guitars was not interrupted by the bankruptcy.
 Additionally, $135 million was provided by existing creditors to provide liquidity to maintain existing operations.

 Later that year Juszkiewicz stepped down as CEO and assumed the role of consultant, and a new management team was put in place.
 The company exited Chapter 11 bankruptcy in November 2018.